Generative Models as a Data Source for Multiview Representation Learning: Related work

-Recent work has also explored using StyleGAN~\cite{stylegan} to generate training data for semantic segmentation~\cite{zhang2021datasetgan,tritrong2021repurposing}.
+Recent work has also explored using StyleGAN~\citep{stylegan} to generate training data for semantic segmentation~\citep{zhang2021datasetgan,tritrong2021repurposing}.
 These approaches differ from ours in that they use intermediate layers of the generator network as their representation of images, whereas our method does not require internal access to the generator; instead we simply treat the generator as a black-box source of training data for a downstream representation learner.

-GAN-based data augmentation has also been used, in conjunction with real data, to improve robustness at training time~\cite{mao2020generative} and test-time~\cite{chai2021ensembling}.
+GAN-based data augmentation has also been used, in conjunction with real data, to improve data efficiency for GAN training~\citep{yang2021data} as well as robustness at training time~\citep{mao2020generative} and test-time~\citep{chai2021ensembling}.
 In contrast to these methods, we explore representation learning without access to the real data at all, relying only on samples from a black-box generative model to train our systems.

-\textbf{Contrastive Representation Learning.} Contrastive learning methods~\cite{oord2019representation,wu2018unsupervised,henaff2019data,tian2020contrastive,he2020momentum,chen2020simple} have greatly advanced the state of the art of self-supervised representation learning.
-The idea of contrastive learning is to contrast positive pairs with negative pairs~\cite{hadsell2006dimensionality}.
-Such pairs can be easily constructed with various data formats, and examples include different augmentations or transformations of images~\cite{chen2020simple}, cross-modality alignment~\cite{tian2020contrastive,morgado2020audio,patrick2020multi}, and graph structured data~\cite{hassani2020contrastive}.
-One key reason for the success of contrastive learning has been shown to be well-chosen data transformations~\cite{chen2020simple,tian2020makes,xiao2020should}.
-Specifically in~\cite{tian2020makes}, it was shown that different downstream tasks benefit from different data transformations.
-While all these approaches conduct data transformations, or ``augmentations", in the raw pixel space, in this paper we explore the possibility of transforming training points in the latent space of a GAN~\cite{goodfellow2014generative,brock2018large,donahue2019large}.
+\textbf{Contrastive Representation Learning.} Contrastive learning methods~\citep{oord2019representation,wu2018unsupervised,henaff2019data,tian2020contrastive,he2020momentum,chen2020simple} have greatly advanced the state of the art of self-supervised representation learning.
+The idea of contrastive learning is to contrast positive pairs with negative pairs~\citep{hadsell2006dimensionality}.
+Such pairs can be easily constructed with various data formats, and examples include different augmentations or transformations of images~\citep{chen2020simple}, cross-modality alignment~\citep{tian2020contrastive,morgado2020audio,patrick2020multi}, and graph structured data~\citep{hassani2020contrastive}.
+One key ingredient for the success of contrastive learning is well-chosen data transformations~\citep{chen2020simple,tian2020makes,xiao2020should}.
+While all these approaches conduct data transformations, or ``augmentations", in the raw pixel space, in this paper we explore the possibility of transforming training points in the latent space of a GAN.